dhammateca/dhammapada-munindo/manuscript/markdown/note-on-the-text.md

 the formal qualities of the original, some of the beauty of the old text’s poetry emerges through the freedom enabled by an interpretive rendering (see, for instance, verse 377).

-Finally, Ajahn Munindo has noticed a judgemental quality in certain verses of the Dhammapada that was perhaps compelling in its day, but which can now leave us cold, or encourage a wrong effort.
-For instance, verse 211 literally recommends breaking all ties of intimacy, while Ajahn Munindo’s rendering suggests that “if you take sides neither for nor against fondness, there will be no bondage”.
-This kind of change to the tone of the Dhammapada helps us away from an unhelpful judgementalism and towards a consideration of how suffering is brought about in our lives.
-Ethics might then be better understood as the setting of standards for living that support a life deepened and made rich by contemplation.

 Thomas Jones Ph.D.\\
 Cambridge